IBM/SalesEnablement-L3-Guidance/docs/machine-setup/03 Install MKDOCS and plugins.md

 The steps that follow assume you have **python** already installed.
 If you do not, you will need to install them first.
 More specific instructions can be found in the <a href="https://www.mkdocs.org/user-guide/installation/" target="_blank">MkDocs Installation guide</a> which includes a link on how to install <a href="https://www.python.org/" target="_blank">Python</a>.

+--- ARJ For windows users, open a dos prompt, and type in python.... the MS App store should pop up, install the latest version of Python from there.

 !!!
 Note "Windows users"

     If you are using Windows, some of the commands below may not work.
 Try using **python -m** like this: